Deltares-research/wave-toolbox/docs/installation.rst

 Stable release
 --------------

-To install deltares-wave-toolbox, run this command in your terminal:
+To install deltares_wave_toolbox, run this command in your terminal:

 .. code-block:: console

-    $ pip install deltares-wave-toolbox
+    $ pip install deltares_wave_toolbox

-This is the preferred method to install deltares-wave-toolbox, as it will always install the most recent stable release.
+This is the preferred method to install deltares_wave_toolbox, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.